2 pastors file suit against Coca-Cola over soda health risks

 The Washington Post reports the complaint was filed Thursday in D.C.
 Superior Court on behalf of Praxis Project, a public health group, and the pastors.
 They are: William Lamar, the senior pastor at D.C.'s historic Metropolitan African Methodist Episcopal Church; and Delman Coates, the pastor at Maryland's Mount Ennon Baptist Church.

 The lawsuit alleges that Coca-Cola and the ABA ran an intentional campaign to confuse consumers about the causes of obesity.
-In a statement, Coca-Cola dismissed the pastors' charges and the merits of the earlier lawsuit, which was filed and then withdrawn in California by the same legal team.
+Coca-Cola in a statement dismissed the pastors' charges.